Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Introduction

 In \Sec{sec:definitions} we introduce the lattice Landau gauge and the corresponding Faddeev-Popov operator and the ghost propagator.
-In \Sec{sec:details} some details of the simulation and of the improved gauge fixing are repeatedly given.
+In \Sec{sec:details} some details of the simulation and of the improved gauge fixing are repeatedly given for the convenience of the reader.
 In \Sec{sec:results} we present our numerical results for the ghost propagator and the running coupling.
 Conclusions will be drawn in \Sec{sec:conclusions}.